zwang695/alexa-skills-list/README.md

 *Alexa, ask my dee link to turn off bedroom light.*

-D-Link’s Wi-Fi Smart Plugs make your home brighter, safer and more in tune with you.
+D-Link?s Wi-Fi Smart Plugs make your home brighter, safer and more in tune with you.
 Control your devices with the sound of your voice and make any home smart.

 ***